xshapira/xshapira.github.io/src/content/post/skills-vs-ai/index.md

 **Bad**: "Write a function to sort a list in Python."
 **Good**: "Can you explain how sorting algorithms work?"

-## Break Down Your Problem
+## Break down your problem

 Tackling complex problems piece by piece can prevent over-reliance on AI.
 Break your problem into smaller parts and try to solve each yourself.
 If you get stuck, ask ChatGPT about that particular issue.
 This way, you won't depend on the AI for the whole solution, just help in a specific part.

 **Bad**: "I want to build a chat application.
 How do I do it?"
 **Good**: "I'm having trouble setting up WebSockets for real-time communication in my chat application.
 Can you explain how WebSockets work?"

-## Ask for Resources, Not Direct Solutions
+## Ask for resources, not direct solutions

 AI can help you find educational materials like documentation, articles, and tutorials.